 Christmas Festivities

-During the final two weeks of November in Barcelona, technicolour lights and feel-good decorations shine bright across the city.
+During the final two weeks of November in Barcelona, technicolor lights and feel-good decorations shine bright across the city.
 Cobblestone alleyways and pedestrian-dominated streets transform into a winter wonderland, and it’s downright magical.

-- Watch out for pickpocketing.
+• Watch out for pickpocketing.
 Although it’s November in Barcelona, petty crimes still happen around the city.
-Keep your bag in front of you and don’t leave your phone on tables in restaurants.
+Keep your bag in front of you, and don’t leave your phone on restaurant tables.

 An Insider Guide to the Best Barcelona Attractions